AlirezaTheH/medicure/README.md

 ## Requirements
-- [TMDB](https://www.themoviedb.org) API Key: Medicure uses TMDB's API to get correct info for movies and tv shows.
+- [TMDB](https://www.themoviedb.org) API Key: Medicure uses TMDB's API to get correct info for movies and TV shows.
 So you need to create a TMDB account and generate an API key inorder to use Medicure.
 - [Mediainfo](https://mediaarea.net/en/MediaInfo): Medicure requires Mediainfo
   to extract track info from video and audio files.